 The POWs remained on the tennis court for nine days.
 During their time on the courts, American planes attacked the area around them.
 The men watched as the fighter bombers came in vertically releasing bombs as they pulled out of the dives.
 On several occasions, the planes dove right at the POWs, dropped their bombs, and pulled out.
 The bombs drifted over the POWs and landed away from them exploding on contact.

 Since the POWs had no place to hide, they watched and enjoyed the show.
 They believed that the pilots knew they were Americans but had no way of knowing if this was true.
 But what is known is that not one bomb was dropped on them even though they could be seen from the planes.

 The evening of December 16th, the Japanese brought 50 kilo bags of rice for the POWs.
 About half of the rice had fallen out of the bags because of holes.
 Each POW was given three spoons of raw rice, and a quarter of a spoon of salt.

 At about 8:00 AM on the morning of December 22nd, 22 trucks arrived at the tennis court.
 Rumors flew on where they were going to be taken.
 At about 4:00 PM, a Taiwanese guard told the POWs, in broken English, "No go Cabanatuan.
 Go Manila; maybe Bilibid."
 The guard knew as little as the POWs.
 The POWs were taken by truck to San Fernando, Pampanga, arriving there about four or five in the afternoon.
-Once there, they were put in a movie theater.
-Since it was dark, the POWs saw as a dungeon.
+Once there, they were put in a movie theater which was as dark as a dungeon.

 During their time at San Fernando, Pampanga, the POWs lived through several air raids.
 The reason for the air raids was the barrio was military headquarters for the area.
 Most of the civilians had been moved out of the barrio.
 Many of the Americans began to believe they had been taken there so that they would be killed by their own countrymen.